How to practice stoicism

 The goal of stoicism is what we call, emotional mastery.
-Marcus Aurelius said,
+Stoic Marcus Aurelius said,

 If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it — and this you have the power to revoke at any moment.

-To practice Stoicism and thus, emotional mastery, you must become masterful at accepting things.
-This means that you are able to accept (aka be ok with) undesirable things happening or potentially happening to you.
+To practice stoicism is to practice being masterful at accepting things.
+That means you are able to accept (aka be ok with) undesirable things happening to you.

-Being ok or at peace with things you dislike, want to avoid, or hate, does not mean you will be complacent and not want to change or improve things.
+Being ok with, or at peace with things you dislike, want to avoid, or hate does not mean you will not want to change or improve your situation.
 You can have internal peace while also having a desire to change your circumstances or influence the world.
 This is the end state you want to achieve.

 One of our clients feared looking uncomfortable around others.
 This fear, along with the fear of being anxious around others, made it difficult for him to socialize.
-After understanding the root cause of anxiety and the principles shared in this article, he realized that he had to accept the possibility of being uncomfortable and anxious around others.
+After understanding the root cause of anxiety and the principles shared in this article, he realized that to transcend his fear of looking uncomfortable, he had to accept the possibility of being uncomfortable and anxious around others.

 Client Example 2: